mouseless/mouseless.codes/process.md

 We are self-organized.

-We operate as a self-managing team of engineers.
-When you share your requirements with your single point of contact, our team of engineers take it from there.
-No long-term commitments required – it's a pay-as-you-go model.
+We are a __self-managing__ team with a single point of contact assigned per client.
+We operate on a __time & materials__ basis without requiring a fixed-budget or a fixed-plan thanks to our fast response time.

-Our process includes;
+Our efficiency relies on;

 - Delivering features with an average lead time of __3 days__.
 - Employing __automated tests__ for robustness.